-- successfully complete the 40-credit Bachelor of Arts degree programme, including the core courses for arts programmes - successfully complete the required courses set out in the applicable Programme of Study, with at least 16 credits within the discipline,
+- successfully complete the 40-credit Bachelor of Arts degree programme, including the core courses for arts programmes - successfully complete the required courses set out in the B.A. programme, with at least 16 credits within the discipline,

-The Major in French Studies requires completion of at least 16 credits selected from the offerings of the French Studies Department in accordance with the progressions described in Category I. and II.
-Except for category III; at least 3 credits from this section.
+The B.A. in French, Literature, and Culture requires completion of at least 16 credits selected from the offerings of the French, Literature, and Culture Department in accordance with the progressions described in category I. and II except for category III; at least 3 credits from this section.